agiraudet/minisweep/README.md

 Happy Sweeping!

 ## License

- This work is licensed under CC BY-NC 4.0
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.